SilentRhetoric/algokit-tutorials/src/content/tutorial/1-basics/1-introduction/4-payments/content.md

 }
 ```

-Fix the code at right so that clicking the button will fetch the special transaction in the historical block from Lesson 3 and decode its note field.
+Fix the code at right so that clicking the button will fetch the special transaction in the historical block from Lesson 3 and decode its note field so that it is human-readable UTF-8 text.

 What do you notice about this transaction note?

+## Further Reading

+Learn more about Payment transactions and how to use them [here](http://dev.algorand.co/concepts/transactions/types#payment-transaction).